CPK Insurance

 In Arizona, inland marine insurance is designed for business property that is mobile or temporarily away from the main location, including tools, equipment, materials, and goods moving between job sites, warehouses, or customer locations.
 For many Arizona businesses, that means the policy can respond when property is in transit on highways between Phoenix, Tucson, and other cities, sitting at a temporary storage site, or installed at a project location before final acceptance.
 The core coverages that matter most here are tools and equipment, goods in transit, contractors equipment, installation floater, and builders risk, with the right mix depending on whether you are hauling hand tools, heavier machinery, building materials, or items being installed on a job.

-Arizona does not impose a special statewide inland marine mandate in the data provided, but coverage requirements can vary by industry and business size, and the Arizona Department of Insurance and Financial Institutions regulates the market.
+Arizona does not impose a special statewide inland marine mandate, but coverage requirements can vary by industry and business size, and the Arizona Department of Insurance and Financial Institutions regulates the market.
 That means policy wording, endorsements, and item schedules matter more than a one-size-fits-all assumption.
 A policy may cover theft, damage, vandalism, and other covered perils while property is away from your fixed premises, but exact terms vary by carrier and by how the item is described in the policy.
 For example, tools and equipment insurance in Arizona may need a different schedule than contractors equipment insurance in Arizona, and installation floater coverage in Arizona may be more relevant when materials are awaiting installation at a job site.
 Builders risk coverage in Arizona is also a common consideration for projects with materials exposed during construction rather than after completion.

 Coverage Included